MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-excessive-induced-gcs.md

 ## How to investigate a warning

-Look for (GC.Collect Method (System) | Microsoft Docs) and check if they are really needed.
+Look for <xref:System.GC.Collect%2A> and check whether the method calls are really needed.